Questions to ask if your dating a non-Christian unbeliever

 → Some people may love you today but hate you tomorrow.

-Well, it’s not recommended (2 Corinthians 6:14–15).
-If you think you can eventually “convert” someone to become a Christian, it’s ultimately God’s work, not yours (1 Thessalonians 1:5).
+The simple answer is no. If you think you can eventually “convert” someone to become a Christian, it’s ultimately God’s work, not yours (1 Thessalonians 1:5).
 Don’t play the role of the Holy Spirit.
-Be patient and trust godly people around you who God can use to give you wisdom.
+Trust your parents and seek the counsel of godly people.

 → The promises of Jesus to His followers